 This is something you need to do every day!
 Not just when your voice is tired or hoarse.

-When planning your lessons for the day, consider which activities will require significant vocal effort and which one won’t.
+When planning your lessons for the day, consider which activities will require significant vocal effort and which ones won’t.
 Try to alternate them, if possible, so that you can rest your voice throughout the day.
+Give some group work activities a try for a nice break from having to project!

 #3 – Avoid Vocal Extremes

 That’s shouting and whispering!
-While it’s no surprise that shouting isn’t so great for our voice, both of these vocal extremes can cause stress to your vocal chords.
+While it’s no surprise that shouting isn’t so great for our voice, both of these vocal extremes can cause stress to your vocal cords.

 There’s actually a difference between whispering and speaking quietly.
 It’s best explained by identifying that a whisper contains more breath.
 This extra breath puts pressure on your vocal folds in a more acute way than when you are just speaking in your normal voice at a low volume.